topherhunt/reassembling-the-line/README.md

 Record video interviews where people share first-hand experience on an important topic.
 Code each segment of the video by theme.
 Explore the results using a novel filterable segment playback UI.

+Check out the demo to see more: [https://rtl-demo1.herokuapp.com](https://rtl-demo1.herokuapp.com)

 ## Setting up the dev environment

   * Ensure Erlang, Kiex, Elixir (version in `mix.exs`), and Node are installed